 Some of my best recipes are as a result of accidents.
 My No Churn Rhubarb and Custard Ice Cream was one of them.
 It was supposed to be ice pops but they didn't work out and got recycled.
 My Raw Christmas Fruit Cake was supposed to be a festive Larabar type treat but was too like Christmas cake to call it anything else.

-This Healthy Raspberry Chocolate Fudge Tart was also not planned.
+This Healthy Fudgy Chocolate Raspberry Tart was also not planned.
 It came about after an epic raspberry haul at the weekend (you might have seen my photo on Instagram) and a semi-failed recipe.
-I say semi-failed because the recipe didn’t turn out how I wanted it to, but it still tasted great and ended up evolving into this.
+I say semi-failed because the recipe didn't turn out how I wanted it to, but it still tasted great and ended up evolving into this.
 Sometimes recipe fails actually end up being a good thing!

 As decadent as this tart sounds, it hides a healthy secret in the filling.
 Can you guess what it is?